csci-1301/csci-1301.github.io/lectures/020_first_program/readme.md

     - This statement contains a class name (`Console`), followed by a method name (`WriteLine`).
 It calls the `WriteLine` method in the `Console` class.
     - The **argument** to the `WriteLine` method is the text "Hello, world!", which is in parentheses after the name of the method.
 This is the text that gets printed in the console: The `WriteLine` method (which is in the standard library) takes an argument and prints it to the console.
     - Note that the argument to `WriteLine` is inside double-quotes.
 This means it is a **string**, i.e. textual data, not a piece of C# code.
 The quotes are required in order to distinguish between text and code.
-- An in-line comment: All the text from the `//` to the end of the line is considered a comment, and is ignored by teh C# compiler.
+- An in-line comment: All the text from the `//` to the end of the line is considered a comment, and is ignored by the C# compiler.

 ## Rules of C# Syntax

-- Each statement must end in a semicolon
+- Each statement must end in a semicolon (`;`),
     - Class and method declarations are not statements
     - A method *contains* some statements, but it is not a statement
 - All words are case-sensitive